-But we make the most of the diverse skills and experience of our members by giving help, along with a number of other organisations, to Rotary in Harpenden, the charity that organises and runs community events in Harpenden and the surrounding villages.
+But we make the most of the diverse skills and experience of our members by giving help, along with others, to Rotary in Harpenden, the charity that organises and runs community events in Harpenden and the surrounding villages.

-Several of their events and activities aim to help youngsters make the most of their potential – schools’ mock interviews, public speaking, a photography competition and a technology tournament.
+Several of their events and activities aim to help youngsters make the most of their potential – schools’ mock interviews, debating, a photography competition and a technology tournament.
 Another – Young Citizen Awards – recognises teenagers’ concern for others.

 Then there are the diverse ways Rotary in Harpenden raises funds or collects gifts for charity – Rotary shoe boxes, Schools’ Christmas Carol Concert and the Harpenden Quiz of Quizzes.

 Their flagship event, to which we give substantial support, is Classics on The Common, one of the UK’s biggest mid-week classic car shows, held on Harpenden Common each July.
 This major community event attracts 10,000 residents and visitors, brings business to the town and raises substantial funds for local, children’s, national and international charities.

 For more information on events and activities, click here.

 Harpenden Village Rotary Club is part of the worldwide Rotary International whose members help when disasters like earthquakes or floods occur across the world, responding quickly with survival kits like ShelterBoxes.
 As these items are handled by local Rotarians or trusted agencies, we are confident that they are reaching the people who desperately need them.

 End Polio Now is a campaign begun by Rotary International in 1985.
 Since 1988 it has worked in partnership with the World Health Organisation, local agencies and, more recently, the Bill & Melinda Gates Foundation to eradicate the killer disease from the world.